carpentries/workshop-template/README.md

     its GitHub Pages website is at `http://your_username.github.io/YYYY-MM-DD-site`.

-4. When you are done editing, you can preview your website.
+4. When you are done editing, you can view your website: if your repository is `https://github.com/your_username/YYYY-MM-DD-site`, its website will be `http://your_username.github.io/YYYY-MM-DD-site`.
-    Again,
-    if your repository is `https://github.com/your_username/YYYY-MM-DD-site`,
-    its website will be `http://your_username.github.io/YYYY-MM-DD-site`.